andrehora/gitevo/README.md

 Command line for GitEvo

 positional arguments:
   repo                  Git repository to be analyzed.
-It can be a remote Git repository or a path a local Git repository.
+It can be a remote Git repository or a path to a local Git repository.

 options:
   -h, --help            show this help message and exit